Online learning

-An online learning perspective gives bounds on the regret: the gap between in performance between online estimation and the optimal estimator when we have access to the entire data.
+An online learning perspective gives bounds on the regret: the gap in performance between online estimation and the optimal estimator when we have access to the entire data.

 Hazan’s Introduction to online convex optimization looks fresh.